goldbergyoni/various-testing-examples/component-testing/basic/lesson-script.md

 - Test skeleton with good structure
 - Punch: TDD or not - start with these

+## Part 2 - Setup is challenging
+**Punch**: Get powerful tool with time
+- Show unit under test (API)
+- Explain that after one time setup it gets fun + gif
+- Show setup - DB, express, sinon

-## Part 2 - unit test like
+## Part 3 - unit test like
 **Punch**: Unit test like
-- Show unit under test
-- Arrange
+- Arrange, mock things (nock, sinon, env var)
 - Supertest, in process
-- Simplistic duplicate 200 assertion
+- Simplistic 200 assertion and then body + inline snapshots

-- Unit test features: coverage, nock, corner case, speed
-- Integration test: DB, user-facing
-- Punch: unit test like but need to handle challenges
+## Part 4 - The merit
+- Realistic: DB errors
+- Cost-effective: coverage with less effort
+- User-facing: similar to req

 ## Part 3 - Refine the expectations
 **Punch**: Unit test like